leofontesnascimento/py-scrum-trello/README.md

 1. Execute `$ make generate-burnup-chart ARGS=done_list_id` into your console.
 Replace `done_list_id` by list id representing the completed cards on the board.
 You might find this information analyzing the downloaded file named `data/YYY-mm-dd/lists.json`.
 The directory `/YYYY-mm-dd` will change according to the day of download.
 2. Analyze the plotted Burnup chart.
 You save into a file if you want.
 3. Verify the cards informations into your console.
 4. Save this command to use again in the future.

+## Example generate-cfd-chart command usage

+Steps:

+1. Execute `$ make generate-cfd-chart IDS=todo_list_id,wip_list_id,in_review_list_id,done_list_id LABELS=todo_list_label,wip_list_label,in_review_list_label,done_list_label` into your console, ids and labels separated by commas only.
+Replace these informations according to all list representing the completed workflow of your cards, in the order in which a card enters, walking and leaves the board.
+You might find this informations analyzing the downloaded file named `data/YYY-mm-dd/lists.json`.
+The directory `/YYYY-mm-dd` will change according to the day of download.
+2. Analyze the plotted CFD chart.
+You save into a file if you want.
+3. Verify the cards informations into your console.
+4. Save this command to use again in the future.